nachocaru/xaprb.com/content/blog/2009-08-09-how-to-round-to-the-nearest-whole-multiple-or-fraction-in-sql.md

     |   2000 |
     +--------+

 There are other ways to do this, of course.
 In this case, since the original year is expressed in decimal notation, and we are rounding down to the nearest power of 10, we could simply take the leftmost three digits and add a zero.
-But that wouldn&#8217;t work if we were trying to &#8220;snap&#8221; to the nearest five-year interval.
+But that wouldn't work if we were trying to "snap" to the nearest five-year interval.
 The technique I showed above does:

     mysql> SELECT FLOOR(YEAR(NOW()) / 5) * 5 AS half_decade;
     +-------------+